Today's Articles

 During a 1932-33 tour with Adelaide Hall, Tatum made his first solo recordings, then worked as a soloist in various clubs throughout the United States and Europe.
 A major event in Tatum's meteoric rise to success was his appearance at a cutting contest in 1933 in New York City that included Waller, Johnson, and Willie "The Lion" Smith.
 Standard contest pieces included Johnson's "Harlem Strut" and "Carolina Shout" and Fats Waller's "Handful of Keys."
 Tatum triumphed with his arrangements of "Tea for Two" and "Tiger Rag" in a performance considered the last word in stride piano.
 Tatum's debut was historic because he outplayed the elite competition and heralded the demise of the stride era.

-He eventually formed a trio with guitarist Tiny Grimes and bassist Slam Stewart in 1943.
+In 1943, he eventually formed a trio with guitarist Tiny Grimes and bassist Slam Stewart.
 In 1953, he began working with Norman Granz, which led to collaborations with Benny Carter, Ben Webster, and Roy Eldridge.

 Tatum posthumously received the Grammy Lifetime Achievement Award in 1989.